 For this tour we’ve formed a relationship with leading adventure tour operator World Expeditions, under their exclusive trips banner

-World Expeditions have been really terrific in supporting us as we develop our trips with their expertise, giving us a completely free hand to engineer our itineraries as we see fit.
-We’ve met with their ground operators in Morocco and we’ve been impressed with their professionalism, enthusiasm and knowledge.
+World Expeditions have been really terrific in supporting us, giving us a completely free hand to engineer this itinerary as we see fit.

 Sept 08 – Sept 25, 2020